-There are a number of forms of diciplinary action which can be applied, which would depend on the severity of the offence and whether the employee has broken the same rule in the past.
+There are a number of forms of disciplinary action that can be applied, which would depend on the severity of the offense and whether the employee has broken the same rule in the past.
 Before deciding on a form of discipline, a meeting should be arranged between the employee and management in order to explain the rule which has allegedly been breached.
 The employee must be given a chance to respond and explain their conduct.
 This meeting should preferably arrive at an agreement on how to remedy the situation.

 The following forms of discipline can be used (in order of severity):

 - Verbal warnings